apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *localSessionsEnabled* and *localSessionsUpgradingEnabled* :
    **New in 3.5:**
-   Optional value is true or false. their default value are false, Turning on the local session feature by setting *localSessionsEnabled=true*.Turning on *localSessionsUpgradingEnabled* can make the local session upgrade to the global session automatically, which only matters when *localSessionsEnabled* is enabled.
+   Optional value is true or false. their default values are false, Turning on the local session feature by setting *localSessionsEnabled=true*.Turning on *localSessionsUpgradingEnabled* can upgrade a local session to a global session automatically as required(e.g. creating ephemeral nodes), which only matters when *localSessionsEnabled* is enabled.

 <a name="sc_authOptions"></a>